-The glass roof was borrowed from a greenhouse supplier and the glass lower facade, saved from a demolished office building.
-The plastic shingles on the façade were made from plastic waste collected by the inhabitants of Eindhoven.
+The glass roof was borrowed from a greenhouse supplier, while the glass lower façade was saved from a demolished office building.
+The lighting, heating, bar and other interior elements of the People's Pavilion are also borrowed.

 Over nine thousand vibrantly coloured interlocking plastic tiles served as striking shingles around the top of the building, recycled from PET bottles donated by local Eindhoven residents.
 By sorting the plastic waste by colour, a range of different tiles could be produced, from pastels shades of pink and blue, to a vibrant yellow hue.
 This use of recycled plastic underlines the market potential of circular construction as a sustainable alternative.

 As an exercise in circularity, all borrowed materials used in the construction of the People’s Pavilion were returned once it had been dismantled.
 Many items were reused in further construction projects, preserving another key circular economy principle to ensure the materials are kept in use at their value across the construction supply chain.

 Dutch Design Award 2018

 Detail Prize 2020